AdamWongCH/fabric-nl-analytics/labs/lab-guide.md

 Try:

 - average resale price in BEDOK
-- number of transactions by town
+- which town has the highest number of transactions
-- average resale price by month
+- compare Bedok and Tampines, which town is cheaper

 ---